 A family friend has offered to have Susie spend Saturday with her.
 I gratefully accept, and Susie is happy to go.
 I do my usual Saturday chores—laundry, cleaning, shopping.
 I remember to get Mom's drycleaning and her special diet soda.
 I pay the bills.
 I write checks for Mom's bills out of her account, and I write checks for Susie's bills out of a special trust account.

 Susie comes home all happy and excited.
 Our friend, Loretta, has had an idea.
 What about taking Susie to the beach this summer?
-I explain that Susie's school offers trips to various places, but Susie always declines.
+I explain Susie's school offers trips to various places, but Susie always declines.

 "That's because she doesn't want to go with the others at the school.
 She wants to go with her family!
 Why don't you just rent a cottage for a week?
 You could bring your Mother, too."
 I stare at Loretta.
 Have you lost your mind?
 Then I remember, Loretta's the one who had the hot idea of the henna rinse two years ago, and now every time Susie comes home, I have to go through the whole mess.